Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Introduction

 \subsubsection{Studies on Secure RIS-Aided SWIPT}

-Liu \textit{et al.} \cite{Energy Efficiency}, maximize the energy efficiency in a secure RIS-aided SWIPT network by jointly optimizing the transmit beamforming vectors at the access point (AP), the artificial noise (AN) covariance matrix at the AP, and the phase shifts at the RIS.
-In \cite{Enhanced secure}, the secrecy rate is maximized in a SWIPT heterogeneous network with the aid of multiple RISs by carefully designing the transmit beamforming vector, artificial noise vector, and reflecting coefficients under a quality-of-service (QoS) constraint.
-An RIS-aided multiple-input multiple-output (MIMO) secure SWIPT system was investigated in \cite{Intelligent Reflect}, where the transmitter, IRs and ERs are all equipped with multiple antennas and the energy receiver may be a potential eavesdropper (\textit{Eve}), and a joint beamforming optimization is used to maximize the secrecy rate.
-In \cite{Joint Active} an RIS-assisted SWIPT MISO network is considered.
-Specifically, several RISs are utilized to assist in the information/power transfer from the AP to multiple single-antenna IRs and ERs.
-The goal is to minimize the transmit power at the AP by jointly optimizing the coefficients of the RISs under QoS constraints for the users.
+Liu \textit{et al.} \cite{Energy Efficiency}, maximized the energy efficiency in a secure RIS-aided SWIPT network by jointly optimizing the transmit beamforming vectors at the access point (AP), the artificial noise (AN) covariance matrix at the AP, and the phase shifts at the RIS.
+In \cite{Enhanced secure}, the secrecy rate was maximized in a heterogeneous SWIPT network with the aid of multiple RISs by carefully designing the transmit beamforming vector, the artificial noise vector, and reflecting coefficients under a specific quality-of-service (QoS) constraint.
+An RIS-aided secure multiple-input multiple-output (MIMO) SWIPT system was investigated in \cite{Intelligent Reflect}, where the transmitter, IRs and ERs are all equipped with multiple antennas and the energy receiver may be a potential eavesdropper (\textit{Eve}).
+Joint beamforming optimization was used for maximizing the secrecy rate.
+In \cite{Joint Active} an RIS-assisted SWIPT MISO network was considered.
+Specifically, several RISs were utilized to assist in information/power transfer from the AP to multiple single-antenna IRs and ERs.
+The goal was to minimize the transmit power at the AP by jointly optimizing the coefficients of the RISs under specific QoS constraints for the users.